 What are the right shoes for toddlers?

 Lightweight shoes with respirable fabrics and anti-skid functionality can improve muscular strength and balance in children who are starting to walk.
 Excessive heavy shoes may create imbalance.
 When they know how to move or walk without slipping, they will advance to firmer soled shoes.
-Shoes typically have a complement of 1⁄2 to 3⁄4 inches in addition to the foot length and create adequate room for the babies and roll their foot.
+Shoes typically have a complement of 1⁄2 to 3⁄4 inches in addition to the foot length and create adequate room for the babies and roll their feet.
 Flexible and breathable shoes will also have an adequate circulation of air.

 Should children carry shoe socks?

 In general, it is best to wear socks with shoes for everyone, even the little children.
-The usage of socks helps reduce pressure between foot and shoe, absorbs moisture, and skin damage from the excessive shoe rubbing.
-Socks should be designed correctly, though, as very tight socks can often have adverse effects, including hampering foot development, especially in babies and reducing air and blood circulation.
+The usage of socks helps reduce pressure between foot and shoe, absorbs moisture, and skin damage from excessive shoe rubbing.
+Socks should be designed correctly, though, as very tight socks can often have adverse effects, including hampering foot development, especially in babies, and reducing air and blood circulation.

 Should shoes be worn by babies as they crawl?

-Whether you have got a newborn or infant, it’s not good to make them wear shoes.
+Whether you have got a newborn or an infant, it’s not good to make them wear shoes.
 Soft socks or at best, non-skid socks with substances work just fine while they’re crawling.
 It helps them to walk freer and does not care about the weight of the boots.
-Shoes, too, and even socks, can slip off their tiny feet, no matter how you put it.
+Shoes, too, and even socks, can slip off their tiny feet, no matter how you put them.